- Which muscle group should you train more of?

 So what do I mean by a 2 to 1 ratio?

-What I mean is that for every pushing related exercise that you perform in your workouts you either want to perform 2 pulling movements, or twice the volume of pulling compared to pushing during a training session.
+Consequently for every pushing related exercise that you perform in your workouts you either want to perform 2 pulling movements, or twice the volume of pulling compared to pushing during a training session.

-Some good examples of pulling related movements would involve the following exercises…
+As a result some good examples of pulling related movements would involve the following exercises…

 Single arm rows